ssbc/ssb-subset-replication-spec/README.md

  - how do we handle malicious actors that either sends wrong statements or withholds certain either messages or statements.
-Both locally but on a protocol level (blocking?)
+Both locally but on a protocol level (blocking?).
+If one is introduced into the network by an existing user, by dowloading their feed in full first and then using their friend graph to either connect to a [pub run by a friend]([ssb-friend-pub]) or directly to one of their friends using a room, you could minimize the harm malicious actors could do.

 ## getTangle(rootId): source